adamjberg/devtails.xyz/_posts/adam/2023-02-27-how-to-setup-web-push-notifications-ios.md

 ## index.js

-Next we register a service worker, this is required by iOS Safari.
-Then we setup a click listener on the subscribe button.
-On click we request permission to send the user notifications.
-If the user grants access we can immediately test the notification by calling `registration.showNotification`.
+First we register a service worker (this is required by iOS Safari to send notifications).
+Then we set up a click listener on the subscribe button.
+On click, we request permission to send the user notifications.
+If the user grants access, we can immediately test the notification by calling `registration.showNotification`.

 ```js
 async function run() {